nuxeo/nuxeo/nuxeo-distribution-resources/src/main/resources/doc/README.txt

 ## Requirements

-The applications based on Nuxeo Platform 5 need Java.
+The applications based on the Nuxeo Platform need Java.
 Please install and set up a Java Development Kit 7 (JDK 7, also called Java 1.7; JRE is not enough)* if it's not already installed on your computer.
 * We currently support Oracle's JDK[3] and OpenJDK[4] as a default Java setup.
 Don't hesitate to contact us if you need us to support a JDK from another vendor.

 Even if not supported, we welcome your feedback if you encounter any trouble with earlier versions of the JDK.
-Nuxeo won't work with any previous release of Java (e.g. Java 5).
+Nuxeo won't work with any previous release of Java (e.g. Java 6).

 Under Windows, virus scan should be configured to avoid scanning Nuxeo's installation folder.
 See [lock problems leading to server errors][5].

 ## Getting Started

-For Internet Explorer 9 users: uou need to add the Nuxeo server URL in the trusted sites list to be able to complete the installation and configuration steps.
+For Internet Explorer 9 users: you need to add the Nuxeo server URL in the trusted sites list to be able to complete the installation and configuration steps.
 In the Internet Options > Security > Trusted Sites menu, click on the Sites button, type the Nuxeo server URL and add it.

-After you have installed the Nuxeo Platform, either follow the Quick installation steps described on the online [Installation and Administration Guide][6] or the instructions below:
+After you have installed the Nuxeo Platform, either follow the Quick configuration steps described on the online [Installation and Administration Guide][6] or the instructions below:

 1. Go to your installation directory.